 So you are getting closer to the wedding day and its time to start looking for wedding picture locations.
 I always recommend keeping your photographer in the loop with which locations you are interested in.
 They will most likely have experience in those locations and can provide some helpful feedback.
 When looking for a spot, there are a few things to keep in mind.

 The most important thing to take into consideration is checking to see if the location requires a permit.
 Most locations in cities such as parks, historic sites, landmarks, etc. will most likely require a permit.
 Most locations I have run into always require the Bride or Groom to provide their information for the permit as well as how many other people will also be on location.
 If there are any location rules they provide you with, its always a good thing to keep the photographer informed.
+You can then rest assuredly plan on booking the limo service in NJ you wanted.

 - Don’t Hold Back!